 If you don't want to get paid to watch movie previews or count patrons, you can always sign up for InboxDollars or Swagbucks and get paid to watch movie previews, commercials, and other videos. (read our Swagbucks review)

-Of the two, I prefer InboxDollars because you get paid a few pennies each time you watch a thirty second preview, commercial, or video.
-Swagbucks pays you with their points but their videos have more variety, though the points per minute rate is lower.
+Of the two, I prefer InboxDollars because you get paid a few pennies each time you watch a thirty-second preview, commercial, or video.
+Swagbucks pays you with their points but their videos have more variety, though the points per minute rate are lower.
 On Swagbucks you could be watching movie previews or gossip videos from TMZ, it really varies.